 Mr. Levin is a serial entrepreneur.
 He founded what became Renaissance Holdings in his basement in 1991, and in 2000, when it employed 1400, sold it to Household International (now HSBC).
 He now spends his time between investing in and mentoring entrepreneurial management teams, and non-profit organizations.
 He sits on the boards of a number of private companies, and is currently the Chairman of Genesis Financial Solutions, a business he founded in 2001.
 He also is Chairman of Digital Divide Data, a social enterprise operating in Cambodia, Laos and Kenya.
 DDD recruits and trains poor young people in basic IT skills, then employs them in its BPO serving clients throughout the world.
 Mr. Levin is a Trustee of The Renaissance Foundation and Portland State University.
 He holds a BA and MBA from the University of Chicago, and worked his way through college as a professional musician.

-A co-founder and former Board Chair, Michael is Chief Development Officer for DDD.
+A co-founder and former Board Chair and Chief Development Officer, Michael is a DDD Board Member and Advisor.
 Previously, he served as Program Officer in the Global Development Program of the Bill & Melinda Gates Foundation.
 Michael has also worked as a consultant on philanthropy and international development to other private foundations and individual donors and was a Digital Vision Fellow at Stanford University.
 Michael was the co-founder and Managing Director of Global Catalyst Foundation, the philanthropy arm of a Silicon Valley venture capital firm, where he facilitated a seed grant to help launch DDD.
 Prior to this, he helped start the non-profit organization Schools Online to bring Internet access and training to more than 5,000 schools around the world.
 Michael holds a BA in Russian Studies from Yale University and an MBA and a Certificate in Public Management from the Stanford Graduate School of Business.
 He's happy to be living in San Francisco again.

 Dianne is the Director of the Western Regional Office of the Massachusetts Small Business Development Center Network (MSBDCN).
 She served as President and CEO of Doherty-Tzoumas Marketing, a full-service advertising and public relations firm based in Springfield from 1985 to 1991.
 Prior to that, she was Executive Director of Downtown Springfield Marketing, an organization whose mission was to promote downtown Springfield.
 She served as New Business Director at a Hartford, Connecticut advertising agency.
 Active in civic affairs in the Greater Springfield area, she is a founder of the Women's Fund of Western Massachusetts, an endowment to support women and girls, based on the values of the International Women's Conference in Beijing.
 She is a Trustee of Bay Path College, The Community Foundation of Western Mass., The Pioneer Valley Plan for Progress and Valley Tech Outreach, a western Mass social enterprise.
 Dianne is a graduate of Mount Holyoke College and holds an MBA from Western New England College.
 She is a recipient of the 100 year old Pynchon Community Service award.